 The bottom line?
 Sound baths aren’t a replacement for proven treatments, but they can be considered a low-risk complement or supplement to other proven methods, such as psychotherapy.

-Sound baths affect every person differently.
+When experiencing a sound bath, negative effects are rare.
+That said, sound baths affect every person differently.
 For instance, some people may feel tired or relaxed after their sound bath, while others might feel energized.
-It largely depends on what we’re trying to achieve from the sound bath.
+It largely depends on what we’re trying to achieve from the sound bath and our state of mind before starting.

 Some of the most common reactions to a sound bath include feeling calmer or less stressed; enjoying looser muscles; and experiencing pain relief, better sleep, improved mood, and greater awareness of our body.
 We usually start to feel some of these benefits within 10 minutes of starting the session.
 Because sound baths promote relaxation, it can be especially effective to have a sound bath at night and then go to sleep without spending time on screens or devices.